Transient hydrodynamic phonon transport in two-dimensional disk geometry: Phonon BTE

-In general, $G$ is much complex and related to the actual physical nature of heat source~\cite{APLnonthermal2020,PhysRevB.93.125432}.
-When phonon frequency $\omega$ and polarization $p$ are not considered, $G=1$.
 The thermalizing boundary conditions are used for the heat sink and all phonons emitted from the heat sink are the equilibrium distribution function $e^{eq}_R (T_0)$.
-More details of phonon BTE can refer to previous studies~\cite{luo2019,shang_heat_2020,nanoletterchengang_2018,heatwaves_2022chuang,zhang_transient_2021}.
-In order to obtain the accurate numerical solutions of the phonon BTE, the discrete unified gas kinetic scheme~\cite{guo_progress_DUGKS} and the implicit kinetic scheme are used, which can be found in our previous studies~\cite{heatwaves_2022chuang,zhang_transient_2021}.
-The numerical discretizations of the whole phase space are shown in Appendix~\ref{sec:solver}.
+The details of phonon BTE can be found in Appendix~\ref{sec:SMBTE}.
+The discrete unified gas kinetic scheme~\cite{guo_progress_DUGKS,luo2019} is used to numerically solve the frequency-independent phonon BTE, and the implicit kinetic scheme is used to solve the frequency-dependent phonon BTE, which have been validated in our previous studies~\cite{heatwaves_2022chuang,zhang_transient_2021}.
+The numerical discretizations of the whole phase space are shown in Appendix~\ref{sec:SMsolver}.